 Table of Contents

-Why use trading bots?
+Why use a trading bot?

 Crypto trading slightly differs from the traditional trading world.
 It is very volatile, and perhaps the only market where assets change their price in double-digit percentage points a day.
 Also, it is open 24 hours, seven days a week, year-round.
 Always somewhere in the world, people are buying and selling crypto.